AdaVotex141/AI-AR-chatbot-Bristol-Msc-Summer-Project/report/group_report(Ada.markdown

       Once the user input the code recieved in email and click on "register", the server will firstly compare the code recieved from user with the code stored in the Redis(if the code has been expired, then it doesn't exist in the Redis), if yes, then the new user's infomation will be insert into the SQL database.
 3. discussion
    1. Firstly we have dicussed about how to store user's login status.
 We thought about using "threadlocal" as each thread (a user using our website) accessing such a variable has its own, independently initialized copy of the variable.
 But as we are using postman for testing, and every request from postman will create a thread, so the way won't work.
-   2. We have also thought about using JWT for login check, but in the end we use session to store user's login status.This is because, JWT is stateless and stored in client-side[TODO] while session is stored in server-side and are easier to conserve login status.
+   2. We have also thought about using JWT for login check, but in the end we use session to store user's login status.This is because, JWT is stateless and stored in client-side while session is stored in server-side and are easier to conserve login status.
    3. In a later agile iteration, we implemented a LoginFilter to block unauthorized requests to the backend from users who have not logged in.
 This addition enhances the security of our system.
 (672 words 4,686 characters)
 #### Routines